Unstructured-IO/unstructured/unstructured/ingest/README.md

 ## Adding Source Data Connectors

-To add a connector, refer to [unstructured/ingest/connector/github.py](unstructured/ingest/connector/github.py) as example that implements the three relevant abstract base classes.
+To add a connector, refer to [unstructured/ingest/connector/github.py](unstructured/ingest/connector/github.py) as an example that implements the three relevant abstract base classes.

 If the connector has an available `fsspec` implementation, then refer to [unstructured/ingest/connector/s3.py](unstructured/ingest/connector/s3.py).